-- 10.4.1 No applications will be accepted from persons who have received a residential scholarship to attend St John's College for a period of three years after having attended the College.
-The Applicant's academic performance while attendance at St John's College may be considered in the review of the application submitted. - 10.4.2 Applications from persons receiving multiple year scholarships exceeding \$5,000 in value will not be accepted for a period of three years following the completion of the previous scholarship.
-An Applicant's academic performance achieved while the recipient of a previous scholarship may be considered in the review of the application submitted.
+10.4.1 Applications may not be accepted from persons who have received a residential scholarship to attend St John's College for a period of three years after having attended the College, without a request for a waiver being received from the Applicant's Bishop.

+- 10.4.2 The request received from the Bishop should clearly indicate the reasons the waiver is being sought and the value that their Diocese/Amorangi will gain from the granting of a waiver.
+The Applicant's academic performance while attendance at St John's College may be considered in the review of the application submitted. - 10.4.3 Applications from persons for a scholarship exceeding \$5,0003 in value may not be accepted for a period of three years following the completion of the previous scholarship without a request for a waiver being received from the Applicant's Bishop.